 Using a move of the same type as the field usually strengthens in, with the game saying "the murk added to the attack" (or something).
 Use a Poison-type move in the Wasteland, and the game tells you "the waste joined in the attack".
 That place is alive, and it's not friendly.

-Solaris.
-He's Dangerously Genre Savvy, cold, calculating, and has no qualms ordering his Pokémon to attack and kill defenseless humans.
+He's smart, cold, calculating, and has no qualms ordering his Pokémon to attack and kill defenseless humans.
 What Pokémon is it?
 A Garchomp—you know, the thing that Smogon banned to Ubers for being stupidly overpowered.
 And the game is not shy about showing how badly an ordinary human fares against it.

 He orders Cal to throw Kiki's Medicham in lava.
 Imagine how traumatizing that would be for Kiki.